NCSU-Libraries-UX/citationbuilder/README.md

 Citation Builder, version 2.0
-Developed by Erik Olson
+Developed by the NC State University Libraries
-2015

 CONTENTS OF THIS FILE